-- Descriptive histologic analysis of peri-implant soft-tissue samples: Reported in 5 articles (5.43%). - Histomorphometric analysis (e.g., height and width, presence of residual graft material and elastic fibers, and inflammatory infiltrate) of peri-implant soft-tissue samples: Reported in 2 articles (2.17%). - 3.
-Immunohistochemical analysis (i.e., cytokeratin 5/6, 13, and 14) of peri-implant soft-tissue samples: Reported in 1 article (1.09%).
+- Descriptive histological analysis of peri-implant soft tissue samples: Reported in five articles (5.43%). - Histomorphometric analysis (e.g., height and width, presence of residual graft material and elastic fibres, and inflammatory infiltrate) of peri-implant soft tissue samples: Reported in two articles (2.17%). - Immunohistochemical analysis (i.e., cytokeratin 5/6, 13, and 14) of peri-implant soft tissue samples: Reported in one article (1.09%).

+Biomarker outcomes

-Biomarker outcomes: Assessments of molecular markers in periimplant sulcular fluid samples.
-Only one biomarker outcome was identified in the selected literature:
+Assessments of molecular markers in peri-implant sulcular fluid samples.
+Only one biomarker outcome was identified in the selected literature.

-1. Interleukin-1 $\beta$ concentration: Reported in 1 article (1.09%).
+1. Interleukin-1 β concentration: Reported in one article (1.09%).

+Safety outcomes

-Safety outcomes: Defined as assessments to monitor the occurrence of complications and adverse events.
-Out of the 92 selected articles, only in 20 articles (21.7%), safety outcomes were not reported.
-For specific details, see the data collection form under Appendix S1.
-It must be noted that, in most articles, information pertaining to safety outcomes was reported in the Results section, with no previous mention in the Materials and Methods section.
+Defined as assessments to monitor the occurrence of complications and adverse events.
+Out of the 92 selected articles, only in 20 articles (21.7%) safety outcomes were not reported.
+For specific details, see data collection form in Supporting Information.
+It must be noted that